ingridoo123/ingridoo123/README.md

 ###

+- 🎓 Computer Science student at Poznan University of Technology

 - 🌱 I’m currently learning - **Kotlin/Compose Multiplatorm**

 - 📫 How to reach me - **just mail me**

 - ⚡ Fun fact - **I'm really into astronomy and space stuff.**